hushmesh/slate/source/includes/_meshin.md

 meshApi.meshin()
 ```

-After that you just need to use meshin method inside your on click handler:
+After that you just need to use mesh in method inside your on click handler:

-## Meshin without meshlib
+## Mesh in without meshlib

-In case you don't want to use our meshlib library, you can implement meshin experience by yourself.
+In case you don't want to use our meshlib library, you can implement mesh in experience by yourself.

 As an additional step first you're going to need to redirect users to `https://api.hshm.sh/v0/authorize`, with the specified request parameters.
-After successful callback the flow is the same as per ususal Meshin experience
+After successful callback the flow is the same as per ususal Mesh in experience

 For code examples see [meshlib source code](https://developer.hushmesh.com/relying-party-registration/meshlib-pkce.js)